-There are two different types of bronchitis: acute bronchitis, which is temporary and usually occurs after a flu or a cold; and chronic bronchitis, which is far more serious.
+There are two different types of bronchitis: acute bronchitis, which is temporary and usually occurs after the flu or a cold; and chronic bronchitis, which is far more serious.
 It will cause months of coughing, and usually occurs two years in a row.

 MORE: Pediatric CF case study warns that fungal infections can be mistaken for plastic bronchitis

 Emphysema occurs when the lining of the alveoli (tiny air sacs in your lungs) become damaged with no hope of recovery.
-The damage will also continuously worsen.
+The damage will continuously worsen.